gruvw/pireplay/pireplay/README.md

 # PiReplay

+Capture and instantly replay the last moments by using a web application controlling a [Raspberry Pi](https://www.raspberrypi.com) with a camera.

 Python Package `pireplay` CLI (managed using [Poetry](https://python-poetry.org/))

-Capture and instantly replay the last moments using a Raspberry Pi and a camera with a web application.

 **Note**: please take a look at the project's GitHub repository **<https://github.com/gruvw/pireplay>**